prebid/prebid.github.io/identity/sharedid.md

 SharedId is a convenient Prebid-owned first party identifier within the [Prebid UserId Module framework](/dev-docs/modules/userId.html).

 There are multiple ways to integrate SharedId on your site.
 See the table below for a breakout of options, and the rest of this document for detailed integration instructions.
+Due to cookie life restrictions in Safari when the document.cookie javascript method is used, SharedId is most effective when a server side first party cookie is set.

 {: .table .table-bordered .table-striped }
 | Implementation | Description | Cookie Lifetime | SAFARI COOKIE LIFETIME | TECHNICAL DIFFICULTY | REVENUE BENEFIT |